 Ameren Power Smart Pricing

 Illinois is first in the nation to launch a statewide residential real-time pricing program, which offers Ameren customers a new way to pay for electricity.
-While it’s not right for everyone, the program could help cut power costs for those willing and able to change how and when they use major appliances, such as the air conditioner, dishwasher, clothes dryer, and dehumidifier.
+CUB has found the program could help cut power costs for a great many electric customers, especially those willing and able to change how and when they use major appliances.

-The program also helps reduce demand for pollution-causing coal-fired power plants and it can help prevent blackouts by reducing stress on the electricity system during “peak” times, when power usage and prices are at their highest.
+In fact, the program also helps reduce demand for pollution-causing power plants and it can help prevent blackouts by reducing stress on the electricity system during “peak” times, when power usage and prices are at their highest.
 While savings aren’t guaranteed, participants in the program have cut their power bills by an average of about 15 percent.

 How Does Power Smart Pricing Work?